kdeldycke/kevin-deldycke-blog/content/posts/fuse-sshfs-macosx-leopard.md

     :::text
     dummy:user@myserver.net:/folder/ /Network/distant-folder sshfs allow_other,auto_cache,reconnect,port=22,follow_symlinks,volname="Distant folder" 0 0

 As you can see I've added lots of options to accommodate my uses.
-You can get more informations about sshfs options through traditional help pages:
+You can get more informations about `sshfs` options through traditional help pages:

     :::bash
     $ sshfs --help

-MacOSX's automount daemon will look for a script called `mount_sshfs` at start.
-Actually it doesn't exists on your system, but sshfs command line is compatible with what automount expect.
+Mac OS X's `automount` daemon will look for a script called `mount_sshfs` at start.
+Actually it doesn't exists on your system, but `sshfs` command line is compatible with what `automount` expect.
 So creating a symbolic link will do the trick:

     :::bash
     $ sudo ln -s /usr/local/bin/sshfs /sbin/mount_sshfs

-Finally, we can tell automount to acknowledge all our modifications:
+Finally, we can tell `automount` to acknowledge all our modifications:

     :::bash
     $ sudo automount -vc